lala74/PFE_Liaison-Ethernet/README.md

-# Branch Dev_DUC
+# Branch Dev_THUC

-This is a branch for Duc's testing developpemnt
+This is a branch for Thuc's testing developpemnt